ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 const assert = require('assert')
 ~~~

 According to [Truffle's docs on external scripts](http://truffleframework.com/docs/getting_started/scripts#file-structure), we ought to export a function that takes a callback as an argument.
-Moreover, that callback needs to be executed at the end of the script, such as:
+Moreover, that callback needs to be executed at the end of the script, like this:

 ~~~ javascript
 /* fallback.exploit.js */